 The Self Publication is a supremely-executed collection of photographs and personal essays that center on images of black millenials with a focus on women.
 The Self Publication is equal parts education about the personal effects of racism and colorism and inspiration about the transcendence of

-She's an independent designer, photographer, and visual artist who loves to collaborate with fellow artists and working on her creative after school program.
-Her goals have always involved using her talents to make others happy and to make positive changes in the world.
+She's an independent designer, photographer, and visual artist who loves to collaborate with fellow artists and work on her creative youth program The Smart Project, Inc. Her goals have always involved using her talents to make others happy and to make positive changes in the world.